 Nothing says Fourth of July to me than a good Old Fashion Macaroni Salad or a Potato Salad.
 Just like my potato salad I learned how to make this macaroni salad from my grandmother.
+Our macaroni salad is made with miracle whip for added flavor in the dressing.
+The salad is loaded with elbow noodles, celery, red and green bell pepper, diced ham, and shredded cheddar cheese.

-The Best Macaroni Salad Recipe
+Macaroni Salad Recipe With Miracle Whip Dressing

 I always thought macaroni salad was difficult to make but the more I have grown in my cooking I have found that this recipe has to be one of the simplest to make.